Two Killed, Five Injured In Mogadishu Suicide Bombing - UrduPoint

 The early-evening attack, which sent debris flying outside, killed two members of the security forces and injured five people, said Mohamed Ali, a traffic policeman who was at the scene.

-Last month, the extremists claimed responsibility for a suicide bombing on a crowded tea shop in Mogadishu that killed at least 10 people and wounded dozens.
+Last month, the jihadists claimed responsibility for a suicide bombing on a crowded tea shop in Mogadishu that killed at least 10 people and wounded dozens.

 The group controlled Somalia's capital until 2011 when it was pushed out by African Union troops, but still holds territory in the countryside.